 The Theunissen lab seeks to understand the molecular mechanisms that regulate pluripotent stem cell states and to develop optimal conditions for the derivation, maintenance and differentiation of human ESCs and iPSCs.
 We also explore whether naive pluripotent stem cells can be used to model early human development and disease.

 361E McDonnell Medical Sciences Building

 Cell fate control by microRNAs; neuronal reprogramming to generate human neurons; chromatin controlling factors and genetic pathways that regulate neurogenesis.

 The Department of Developmental Biology also offers courses through the Graduate School.
-For a full listing of courses offered, please visit the university online course catalog.
+For a full listing of current courses offered, please visit the Washington University online course listings.